 There is a category difference between political parties and charities.
 Charities have completely different access to and influence over the political process than political parties.
 Charities cannot be active participants in campaigns to support political parties or candidates.

-Unlike political parties, charities do not exercise executive power.
-They do not have access to the levers of government nor do they have the capacity to directly enact policy.
-From a risk mitigation perspective, there is no argument for applying the same restrictions to charities as are applied to political parties.
+Unlike political parties, charities do not exercise executive power - they don't have access to the levers of government, and they have no capacity to directly enact policy.
+As such, from a risk mitigation perspective, there is no argument for applying the same restrictions to charities - or indeed any third parties engaging in advocacy - as are applied to political parties.